How to Develop Healthy Boundaries: 8 Powerful Ways

 We all have examples of personal boundaries we face every day.
 Understanding our boundaries and those of others, helps us notice boundary problems that lead to feeling rejected or betrayed.

-Learning how to develop healthy boundaries begins when we understand what boundaries look like for ourselves and in our relationships.
+Learning how to develop healthy boundaries begins when we understand what boundaries look like for ourselves and our relationships.
+We have to become comfortable with letting go and at times feeling vulnerable.

 5 Examples of Personal Boundaries:

 1. My husband likes to take a certain route when he is driving that I don’t take.
-If he is driving, I need to be quiet and respect his decision.
+If he is driving, I aim to be quiet, not question every turn, and respect his decisions.

 2. My adult son wears his hair longer than I like.
 I think his hair looks better short.
-Not my lane.
+This is not my lane.
 Even continual, innocent comments are boundary-crossing and irritating.

 3. My college-aged daughter keeps her car a mess.
 This is not my car or my business.
 As much as it bothers me, repeated comments become noise and lead to the opposite outcome.

 4. My friend often comments on decisions or choices I have made.
 These comments are unsolicited and tend to be judgmental and hurtful.
-It is okay to let her know that I am hurt by her comments and I will let her know when I need advice or help.
+It is okay to tell her that her comments are hurtful and I will let her know when I need advice or help.

 5. A relative comes over a couple of times a year and negatively comments on the décor in my home.
-An example of crossing a personal boundary but probably not worth addressing.
+This is crossing a personal boundary but probably not worth addressing.

 “When we fail to set boundaries and hold people accountable, we feel used and mistreated.”